zenbase-ai/py-few-shots/README.md

 ## 🛠️ Core Components

-- **Shot**: The fundamental unit representing an input-output pair with a unique ID (you can use your own ID or let BestShot hash the inputs)
+- **Shot**: The fundamental unit representing an input-output pair with a unique ID (you can use your own ID or let FewShot hash the inputs)
 - **Embedder**: Converts inputs into vector embeddings for similarity search
 - **Store**: Manages storage and retrieval of examples
 - **Client**: Ties everything together with a clean, simple interface